Tek Sen Restaurant: Best Chinese food in Penang, Malaysia

 The signature dish, the Home Recipe Double Roasted Pork with Chili Padi

-If you love pork, you are really going to enjoy this dish.
+If you love pork, you are going to enjoy this dish.
 I could eat this all day.
-After trying it for myself, I understood why this was their signature dish.
+After trying it, I understood why this was their signature dish.

 Stir-Fried Kang Kung with Sambal Sauce and Prawns